-Any proposed changes or deviation from the approved plans occurring during construction must be submitted to the Mission Bay Preserve Design Review Committee for approval, prior to the commencement of such changes.
-The review of the submittal shall be in accordance with the procedures and time periods used for review of Submittal No. 2.
+Any proposed changes or deviation from the approved plans occurring during construction must be submitted to the MBPDRC for approval, prior to the commencement of such changes.
+The review of the submittal shall be in accordance with the procedures and time periods used for review of the previous submittals.

-NOTE: The Mission Bay Preserve Design Review Committee members will make periodic checks of construction progress based on approved home plans.
+NOTE: the MBPDRC members will make periodic checks of construction progress based on approved home plans.

-Failure to submit proposed changes or deviation from the approved plan to the MBPDRC during construction may result in the following penalties:
+Failure to submit proposed changes or deviation from the approved plan to the MBVPDRC during construction may result in the following penalties:

-- 1. Revocation of the existing Design Review Committee approval: - 2.
-Termination of ongoing site construction: - 3.
-Forfeiture of the owner's \$2,500.00 deposit: and - 4.
-Payment of all fees and costs which may be incurred by the Design Review Committee.
+- Revocation of the existing Design Review Committee approval; - Termination of ongoing site construction; - Forfeiture of the owner's \$2,500 deposit; and - Payment of all fees and costs which may be incurred by the Design Review Committee.

-The MBPDRC is under no obligation to approve proposed changes to the approved plan.
-The Committee shall review any proposed changes pursuant to the pertinent design guidelines set for the in the preceding sections of the manual.
+The MBPCRC is under no obligation to approve proposed changes to the approved plan.
+The Committee shall review any proposed changes pursuant to the pertinent design guidelines set forth in the preceding sections of the manual.
 Construction cannot resume except pursuant to an approved plan.